syncfusion-content/xamarin-docs/Xamarin/Tabbed-View/TabViewHeaderCustomization.md

 ## Add all tab items in a single view

-When you set the `VisibleHeaderCount` to -1, you get all the tabitems in a single view based on the width of the screen and the tab count.
+When you set the `VisibleHeaderCount` to -1, you get all the tab items in a single view based on the width of the screen and the tab count.

 {% tabs %}